nolo2k9/Sha256_Sha512/README.md

 &nbsp;
 <b>Sha512 processing of a single block</b>
 ***

 #### Output
-When each block completes messaage processing the final 512 Hash digest is outputted.[13]
+When each block completes messaage processing the final 512 Hash digest is outputted [13].

 #### Real world use cases for SHA2